How to complain about your broadband

 Check the scheme rules carefully before making a claim.

 Once the ADR scheme hands down its judgement you can choose either to accept it or to take the matter to court.
-It is strongly advised that you take professional legal advice before making that decision.
+It's a good idea to take professional legal advice before making that decision.